BigSoftVideo/DOTEbase/canvas.md

 ### Moving clips

-Clip nodes can be selected and dragged to a new location.
+Clip nodes can be selected individually and dragged to a new location.
+Or they can be selected as a group by clicking and dragging a virtual rectangle to encompass a number of clips.
+Or they can be selected accumulatively by clicking on each node while pressing the `CTRL` key.

-### Adding links between clips
+### Adding a link between clips and other nodes

-Links can be added that connect clips.
+Links can be added that connect clips and other nodes.
 To add a connection link, click on the Clip and click on one of the link receptors, drag to another node receptor.

 The colour, type and shape of the line, as well as arrowheads and caption, can be changed in the line settings.

-### Adding Groups
+### Adding a Group

 By right clicking on the Canvas in blank space one can insert a grouping box.
 Any clips placed within that box will be grouped together and can be moved together by dragging the box.

-### Adding Text nodes
+### Adding a Text node

 A Text node can be added by right clicking the Canvas and selecting `Add notes node`.
 An emoji icon can be added as well the font size/colour and shape of the node etc.